-BILL GATES’ Colombian ‘Mosquito Factory’ Now Breeds 30 Million Bacteria-Laden Mosquitos a Week
+BILL GATES’ Colombian ‘Mosquito Factory’ Now Breeds 30 Million Bacteria-Laden Mosquitoes a Week

 Bill Gates says he’s invested in a “mosquito factory” in Colombia that breeds 30 million bacteria-infected mosquitoes per week, and that scientists are now unleashing them on 11 countries with the goal of lessening the prevalence of viral infections like dengue and zika.

-In a new blog post and video—the latter of which has now racked up nearly seven million views—Bill Gates outlines how the World Mosquito Program (or WMP), which he’s funded to the tune of $185 million so far, is now breeding 30 million mosquitoes per week via a factory in Colombia.
+In a new blog post and video—the latter of which has now racked up nearly seven million views—Bill Gates outlines how the World Mosquito Program (or WMP), which his Bill and Melinda Gates Foundation and the Wellcome Trust Foundation have funded to the tune of $185 million so far, is now breeding 30 million mosquitoes per week via a factory in Colombia.
 The supposed goal for the project?
 To use the mosquitoes—which are infected with a bacteria that causes infertility—to subsume native mosquito populations that supposedly cause dengue, zika, and other viral infections in humans.

 Gates—who’s been lambasted by Indian Parliament for unethical “cervical cancer vaccine” trials, and has a $700 million bet against Tesla despite supposedly being all about the environment—posted the video immediately below to his YouTube channel.
 In the video’s description Gates gives the broad strokes of how the WMP operation in Medellín—the featured locale for the marketing ploy—breeds mosquitoes purposefully infected with the bacteria Wolbachia and then releases them “across the country to breed with wild mosquitoes that can carry dengue and other viruses threatening to sicken and kill the population of Colombia.”